olumpeter/JavaScript-Dynamic-Client-Side-Scripting/020-introduction-to-web-APIs/active_learning/README.md

   ### Common third-party APIs

-  Third-party APIs come in a large variety; some of the more popular ones that you are likely to make use of sooner or later are
+  Third-party APIs come in a large variety; some of the more popular ones that you are likely to make use of sooner or later are:

   - Map APIs, like Mapquest and the Google Maps API, which allow you to do all sorts of things with maps on your web pages.
   - The Facebook suite of APIs, which enables you to use various parts of the Facebook ecosystem to benefit your app, such as by providing app login using Facebook login, accepting in-app payments, rolling out targeted ad campaigns, etc.
   - The Telegram APIs, which allows you to embed content from Telegram channels on your website, in addition to providing support for bots.
   - The YouTube API, which allows you to embed YouTube videos on your site, search YouTube, build playlists, and more.
   - The Pinterest API, which provides tools to manage Pinterest boards and pins to include them in your website.
   - The Twilio API, which provides a framework for building voice and video call functionality into your app, sending SMS/MMS from your apps, and more.
   - The Disqus API, which provides a commenting platform that can be integrated into your site.
   - The Mastodon API, which enables you to manipulate features of the Mastodon social network programmatically.
   - The IFTTT API, which enables integrating multiple APIs through one platform.

   ## How do APIs work?